cyclus/cyclus/CONTRIBUTING.rst

 ^^^^^^^^

 Now, for the workflow!
-This is by no means the only way to perform this type of workflow, but we assume that you wish to handle conflicts as often as possible (so as to keep their total number small).
+This is by no means the only way to perform this type of workflow, but we assume that you wish to handle conflicts as soon as possible (so as to keep their total number small).

 As time passes, you make some changes to files, and you commit those changes (to